MatTrof/MatTrof/README.md

 - 👋 Hi, I’m @MatTrof
-- 👀 I’m interested in python programming
+- 👀 I’m interested in python and javascript programming
-- 🌱 I’m currently learning python sucks😭😭😭😭😭😭
+- 🌱 I’m currently learning javascript sucks😭😭😭😭😭😭
 - 💞️ I’m looking to collaborate on no one lol
 - 📫 Discord: mangotangle
 - 😄 Pronouns: he/him